-DAY 1: Arrive to Wilderness Inquiry's Little Sand Bay Base Camp in the early afternoon.
+Arrive at Wilderness Inquiry's Little Sand Bay Base Camp in the early afternoon.
 Upon arrival, review personal gear and prepare for your trip to the islands.
-Particpate in a sea kayak orientation and get your first view of Lake Superior.
+Participate in a sea kayak orientation and get your first view of Lake Superior.
 Spend one night at our beautiful base camp before heading out to the islands.

-DAY 2: Get up early for breakfast.
+Get up early for breakfast and great coffee.
 Pack up camp and launch from Red Cliff Bay.
 Paddle out into Lake Superior past the incredible sunken shipwrecks of Buffalo Bay.
-Cross out to Oak Island and settle in at a campsite on a grassy knoll overlooking Lake Superior.
+Cross to Oak Island and settle in at a campsite on a grassy knoll overlooking Lake Superior.

 TYPE OF TRAVEL/DISTANCE: You will travel in tandem sea kayaks, which hold 2 or 3 people plus all necessary gear.
-No previous experience is needed to complete this trip, in fact, it's great for beginners.
 An average day’s travel consists of 2-6 paddling hours, depending on weather conditions.

-YOUR GROUP: The group size ranges from 6 to 18 participants, plus 2 or 3 Wilderness Inquiry staff.
+YOUR GROUP: The group size ranges from 6 to 12 participants, plus 2 or 3 Wilderness Inquiry staff.
 Each group consists of people of various ages, backgrounds, and abilities, including people with disabilities.
 Our trips are cooperative in nature.
-WI staff will assist you in whatever areas you need, however most people pitch in where they can.
+WI staff will assist you in whatever areas you need, however, most people pitch in where they can.

 ACCOMMODATIONS: For the first night you will stay at our Little Sand Bay Base Camp.
 On subsequent evenings you will stay at National Park Service campsites out on the islands.
 Typically, there are 2 people per 3-person tent (although other arrangements can be made).
-All campsites have NPS pit toilets or outhouses.
+All campsites have National Park Service pit toilets or outhouses.